Blogs

 I wonder how many other people saw the page 3 article “Stress is greater for FIFO workers” by Cathy O’Leary, in the May 15th 2018

-Cost-Benefit Of Psychological Services: Psychology – Doesn’t Cost It Pays
+Cost Benefit Of Psychological Services: Psychology – Doesn’t Cost It Pays (Updated March 2025)

-The Australian Bureau of Statistics has looked at the frequency of mental health problems.
-One of their various publications notes that: In 2014-15 there were
+The Australian Bureau of Statistics has looked at the frequency of mental health problems in the Australian population.
+This (2020-2021) document notes that: In 2020-21,

 Review: The Asshole Survival Guide – How To Deal With People Who Treat You Like Dirt